omega8cc/boa/docs/INSTGRP.md

   and runs `instgrp reclaim` on a hit; the 3-minute limited-shell worker moves an identity that fell back to the box-wide primary group (a hand `usermod`, a restored passwd) back onto the account's group; the octopus upgrade re-converts.
 Nothing else re-groups a tree between those.
+An account frozen for a migration (`log/proxied.pid`) is outside all of it: the nightly never visits it and `reclaim` skips it, so a frozen destination is healed only by the migration tool's own pass (below).
 - Ægir backups, restores, clones and migrations need no conversion step: the extracting process is the account's backend user, so the restored files take the account's primary group.
 Root-run restores are different: